pypa/pipenv/CONTRIBUTING.md

 $ pipenv run pytest
 ```

-For the last two, it is important that your environment is setup
+To run tests, it is important that your environment is setup
 correctly, and this may take some work, for example, on a specific Mac
 installation, the following steps may be needed: